 lβ=i=1nlog pyixi,β+λ[1-α||β|| 22/2+α||β||1]

 where α and λ are the penalty tuning parameters; α controls the elastic net penalty and λ controls the overall magnitude of the penalty term [36].
 When α = 1, the solution amounts to the LASSO regression problem and the coefficients are penalized by the l1 norm of the coefficients vector whereas when α = 0 it yields the solution to the ridge regression problem involving only l2 penalization.
-Otherwise, the elastic net assumes α∈[0,1] giving it flexibility over the former counterparts in that it allows for variable selection potentially leading to a parsimonious model (unlike the ridge regression counterpart) and will not arbitrarily remove all variables expect one in a group of correlated explanatory variables (unlike the LASSO model).
-Moreover, in terms of predictive performance, is has been demonstrated that the elastic net outperforms LASSO and ridge regression [34].
-In this application, we used known risk factors of FI (age 60 years, household receipt of SNAP benefits in the last 12 months, and household size 5) in addition to the outcome of FI itself to implement the elastic net model for deriving dietary patterns associated with those outcomes [37,38].
+Otherwise, the elastic net assumes α∈(0,1) giving it flexibility over the former counterparts in that it allows for variable selection potentially leading to a parsimonious model (unlike the ridge regression counterpart) and will not arbitrarily remove all variables expect one in a group of correlated explanatory variables (unlike the LASSO model).
+In this application, we used known risk factors of FI (dichotomized as: age 60 years, household receipt of SNAP benefits in the last 12 months, and household size 5) in addition to the outcome of FI itself to implement the elastic net model for deriving dietary patterns associated with those outcomes [37,38].
 These patterns would subsequently be named accordingly (FI, Age, SNAP, and Household Size) for the remainder of the analysis.
-The models were fit using the glmnet package in R and optimal combinations of α and λ for each of the outcome models were ascertained via 10-fold cross-validation and iterating over a grid of α values ranging from 0 to 1.
+The models were fit using the glmnet package in R on data from subjects in subsample A. Optimal combinations of α and λ for each of the outcome models were ascertained via 10-fold cross-validation and iterating over a grid of α values ranging from 0 to 1 (inclusive of LASSO and ridge regression).
 The set of coefficients linked to the combination of α and λ that minimized the deviance was retained as the ultimate set of parameters for a given outcome.
-Food group explanatory variables were standardized prior to fitting the model in the same manner as the PCA procedure.
-Given that the glmnet software uses a model-based approach rather than a design-based approach for ascertaining model estimates and variances, we weighted the analysis using a normalized version of the dietary weights [39].
+Food group explanatory variables were centered and standardized prior to fitting the model in the same manner as the PCA procedure.
+Given that the glmnet software uses a model-based approach rather than a design-based approach for ascertaining model estimates and variances, we weighted the analysis using normalized weights [39].

 Statistical Analysis